National Criminal Checks - Frequently Asked Questions

 Do I get the same amount of detail as a live criminal record search at a court?

-Opponents of national criminal databases argue that they don’t go into as much detail as a county search would.
-This is true.
-While the traditional county criminal search is much more detailed, national criminal databases cover a much larger geographic area and can offer a broader look into an individual’s criminal history.
+Yes, as any national criminal database result with a criminal record will be verified with the original source directly.
 The most important thing to understand when using a national criminal database is that these databases are not intended to replace a county criminal search.
 Instead, it is meant to provide employers with a more affordable way to include a broad view search at a first step in the screening process.